dd32/td-gh-ex/readme.txt

 === About ===
 -!
 Lead article page must have at least three posts to use front page - home.php template.
 -!
+The content for each new page of posts will show the tenth article in progression of pagination as the lead-article in top lead-article box.
+You can create a feature article for the lead-article box by changing the post type and assigning it to that custom loop in the content-lead.php template.
+-!
 Note that top row menu area does NOT SUPPORT DROP-DOWN MENUS!
 This is a static inline menu only.

 == Change Log ==
+= 1.6 =
+* style changes to mid--bar
-= 1.5 =
+* added dialouge to readme concerning lead-article posting = 1.5 =
 * fixed images in footer section
 * styled pagination for active link